liferay/liferay-docs/developer/customization/articles/product-navigation/01-intro.markdown

 ## Product Menu

 By default, Liferay's Product Menu consists of two main sections: Control Panel and Site Administration.
-These sections are called *panel categories*.
-For instance, the Control Panel is a single panel category, and when clicking on it, you see six child panel categories: *Users*, *Sites*, *Apps*, *Configuration*, *Workflow*, and *Change Lists*.
-Clicking a child panel category shows *panel apps*.
+These sections are called *Panel Categories*.
+For instance, the Control Panel is a single Panel Category, and when clicking on it, you see six child Panel Categories: *Users*, *Sites*, *Apps*, *Configuration*, *Workflow*, and *Change Lists*.
+Clicking a child Panel Category shows *panel apps*.

 The Product Menu is intuitive and easy to use---but you can still change it any way you want.
-You can reorganize the panel categories and apps, or add completely new categories and populate them with custom panel apps.
-You'll learn how to provide new or modified panel categories and panel apps for the Product Menu.
+You can reorganize the Panel Categories and apps, or add completely new categories and populate them with custom Panel Apps.
+You'll learn how to provide new or modified Panel Categories and Panel Apps for the Product Menu.
 For more information, read the [Customizing the Product Menu](/docs/7-2/customization/-/knowledge_base/c/customizing-the-product-menu) articles.